This site requires a more recent version of Adobe Flash Player to function properly.

 Ford Trucks North America

 Total Number of North America Car Sales: The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
-In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
-The U.S. automotive industry is expected to continue its show of strong growth in 2013 as well, although the rate of growth will slow down.
+The trend continued in 2012, as 14.5 million vehicles were sold during the year.
+2013 was also a strong year for the automotive market as vehicle sales jumped to 15.9 million units.
+The U.S. automotive industry is expected to continue its show of strong growth in 2014 as well, although the rate of growth will slow down.
 The robust sales growth could translate into better revenue realization for Ford in the U.S., which is the most critical market for the company.

 Ford Cars & Trucks International

 Ford International Market Share: Europe has been going through the toughest time since the adoption of a single currency in 1999, and the economic crisis that started in Greece has spread through other peripheral countries as well.
 The economy is still in distress and the governments across Europe are adopting austerity measures to ride through the situation, which is not going to help the industry either.
-Although, the severity of the economic distress will be different for different countries, the overall trend in sales as well as production, is expected to be a declining one.
-Vehicle sales were down 9% in 2012 and the trend is expected to continue.
+Vehicle sales declined 9% and 3% in 2012 and 2013 respectively.
+Going forward, the European automotive market is expected to stabilize.

 Going forward, a worsening situation in Europe could prove to be a major dampener for the company.

 Ford Motor Company is a global automotive company headquartered in Michigan, USA.
 It manufactures and distributes automobiles across six continents.
 It is currently the fourth largest automaker in the world, based on the number of vehicles sold annually.
-With about 164,000 employees and about 90 plants worldwide, the company’s automotive brands include Ford, Lincoln and Mercury.
+With about 164,000 employees and about 90 plants worldwide, the company’s automotive brands include Ford and Lincoln.
 The company provides financial services like vehicle leases and loans through the Ford Motor Credit Company.

 Ford's vehicle financing business, consisting of leased vehicles and vehicle loans has become the most valuable business segment, surpassing the international cars and trucks business of Ford.
 It has taken a big leap towards becoming the great cash cow for the company.
 The international cars and trucks business still holds an edge over the North American business segment for Ford.
 It's slightly more valuable than the combination of Ford's North America trucks and North America cars businesses.